-Amina Begun received goats as part of an income generation project in Bangladesh; she breeds the goats and then sells them to others as a source of income.
-She sometimes has as many as 10 breeding females at a time along with their kids, so many that people in her village call her "the goat lady."
+Amina Begun received goats as part of an income generation project in Bangladesh.
+She breeds the goats and then sells them to others as a source of income.
+She sometimes has as many as 10 breeding females at a time along with their kids — so many that people in her village call her "the goat lady."

-The income generation project was done by MCC with funding through MCC’s account at Canadian Food Grains Bank.
+The income-generation project was done by MCC with funding through MCC’s account at Canadian Food Grains Bank.

 This rabbit was part of a project run by an MCC partner in Gaza before the crisis in July and August of 2014.
 A few of his rabbits, including this one, survived the attacks.
 People can breed the rabbits to sell, which gives them more money for food or school fees.
-Others use the rabbits to supplement their diet.
+Others use the rabbits to supplement their diets.

 This goat survived the earthquake that destroyed or damaged 488,000 homes across Nepal in April of 2015.
 Anjana Nyasur's family, in the village of Dalchoki, purchased the goat with a loan through a project funded by MCC's account at Canadian Foodgrains Bank.

-Raising and selling goats in Nepal can be a good source of income for families in a country that imports approximately 80 per cent of its goats.
+Raising and selling goats in Nepal can be a good source of income for families in a country that imports approximately 80 percent of its goats.

-With a contribution from the Canadian government and MCC, the school built four new workshops with eight additional classrooms; established programs in electricity and mechanics; began offering instruction in computers, English and business management for every student; and purchased a truck, outbuildings and animals for the agronomy program, as well as land for an experimental garden.
+With a contribution from the Canadian government and MCC after the 2010 earthquake, the school built four new workshops with eight additional classrooms; established programs in electricity and mechanics; began offering instruction in computers, English and business management for every student; and purchased a truck, outbuildings and animals for the agronomy program, as well as land for an experimental garden.

 This goat belongs to Denenadji Josephine in Chad.
 Josephine was trained with other women of her village to raise healthier goats, chickens and ducks by MCC partner Baobab.
-Training on how to use vaccines helps people in the village maintain healthy animals which earn more money when they’re sold at market.
+Training on how to use vaccines helps people in the village maintain healthy animals, which earn more money when they’re sold at market.